chazcheadle/sandkube/starter/README.md

-# SandKube Kubernetes Examples:
+# Kubernetes Starter Example:
-Local testbed for simple NodeJS application with a 2 pod ReplicaSet.
+Local testbed for simple NodeJS application with a 2 pod ReplicaSet running in a 1 node Kubernetes cluster.

 ## Application
 There is a nodejs application running that will respond with the host name it is running on.